gchq/gaffer-docker/docker/gremlin-gaffer/README.md

 docker compose up
 ```

+## Example Notebook
+See `gremlin-gaffer-modern-example.ipynb` for an example using the "TinkerPop Modern" demo graph.

 ## Customising the build
-Custom Gaffer TinkerPop jars can be added in the files directory.
-The Gaffer schema, store properties and gafferpop properties can be found in `conf/gafferpop` and customised in a docker compose build with volumes.
+Custom Gaffer TinkerPop plugin jars can be added in the files directory.
+The Gaffer schema, store properties and gafferpop properties can be found in `conf/gafferpop` and are customised in a docker compose build using volumes.
 The `gremlin-server-empty-gaffer.yaml` cannot be overwritten in a volume, it must be built into the image.

 ## Containers that are started:
 * Zookeeper